 Access to Traveler

 As of January 1, 2019, all Traveler resources are now delivered through through BiblioLabs' remote authentication service.
-Libraries and schools that provide institutional access to Traveler resources must use the new URLs provided by BiblioLabs for continued access as the old links are no longer active.
+Libraries and schools that provide institutional access to Traveler resources must use the new URLs provided by BiblioLabs for continued access.

 The current subscription of databases is valid from August 1, 2018 through July 31, 2019.
 The package includes Mango Languages, ProQuest Central, WorldBook and a limited collection of ebooks from EBSCO, Gale and WorldBook.

 Access to databases provided through the Traveler Program is available to Arkansas citizens residing within the state, and to academic, public and school libraries statewide.
 Arkansas libraries may register with the State Library to offer Traveler resources through their own institutional websites.

 Traveler resources are available exclusively to Arkansas residents and libraries within state boundaries.
 If ineligible for Traveler, contact your local public library to learn about similar services and resources that are available in your area.